NCAR/DART/README.md

 variables and dimensions of the arrays. *fesom_modules* should have access to *nod2d.out*, *nod3d.out*, *elem2d.out*, *elem3d.out*, *aux3d.out*, *depth.out* and *m3d.ini* mesh files.

-Forward operators use an interpolation using closing model node in the horizontal, given that the application in Aydoğdu et al. (2018a) uses a very high-resolution mesh.
+Forward operators use an interpolation using the closest model node in the horizontal, given that the application in Aydoğdu et al. (2018a) uses a very high-resolution mesh.
 In the vertical, a linear interpolation is performed between two enclosing model layers.
 Interpolation in model_interpolate routine can be improved, if needed.